 For the model-based MGLM analysis we followed the analysis guidelines provided in 33 following a defined modelling process.
 We first identified our question: Are there differences in otolith chemistry or otolith shape between the three groups of C. striata?
 Secondly, we considered our data.
 We had only one predictor variable, Site (a categorical variable) and many response variables (all the elemental concentrations and shape coefficients).
 Thirdly, we conducted exploratory data analysis but as we only had a single categorical predictor variable this was limited.
 Next, we selected an appropriate model for the question.
 Our goal was to compare means between three groups using multivariate data and our a priori hypothesis was that there will be multivariate differences between the three sites.
 Both the otolith chemistry and shape data are positive continuous data but otolith chemistry can contain zeros when elements are below the levels of detection, therefore, Tweedie error distributions were considered as the most appropriate fit for our otolith data while gamma error distributions were considered most appropriate for the shape data.
 We therefore used multivariate generalised linear models (MGLMs) with a Tweedie error distributions (variance power 1.75, log-link) to test for our hypothesis with chemistry data and a gamma error distribution with log-link for the otolith shape data (coded as a Tweedie distribution with variance power 2 which is equivalent to a gamma distribution).
 For the combined shape and chemistry data we individually specified error distributions for each variable (Tweedie for the chemistry data and gamma for the shape data).
 When using multivariate models it is important to understand the relationship between the mean of each response variable and the observed variance32,55.
-To investigate this relationship in our data, we created mean variance plots which show how the variance changes with the mean of each variable.
-The mean variance plots identified that for both chemistry and shape data, as the mean increased, the variance also increased (Figure 1).
+To investigate this relationship in our data, we created mean-variance plots which show how the variance changes with the mean of each variable.
+The mean-variance plots identified that for both chemistry and shape data, as the mean increased, the variance also increased (Figure 1).
 As a final step prior to inspecting the results, we assessed our models.
 To assess if the MGLMs accurately captured the properties of our data, Dunn-Smyth residual plots were inspected for each model.
 No strong pattern were visible and the models were deemed to be accurately representing our data (Figure 2), allowing the use of these models to address our hypothesis.
 All MGLM models were run using the ‘manyany()’ function in the mvabund R package34.